brennanmk/mBot-Code/docs_draft.md

 ## Troubleshooting
 ### Ultrasonic sensor
 The ultrasonic sensor will usually be the easiest to find problems with.
-If the readout on the control panel says 'Timeoutcm', it means something is wrong
+If the readout on the control panel says '[Timeout]cm', it means something is wrong

 Typically, the issue is caused by one of the following problems, in order from least to most hard to repair:
 - The pins on the ultrasonic sensor are wired incorrectly.
 Check the pins above and make sure your wiring is right